OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 To understand more about the data being held in the cluster, information cna be found using AAE folds.
 Refer to the [API guide for AAE Fold](/docs/OtherAPI.md#aae-fold-api) for information on triggering data inspection folds - `find_keys`, `find_tombs`, `list_buckets` and `object_stats`.

+## Volume and performance testing

+The volume and performance testing of databases is challenging because of the number of variables relevant to performance tests, which when set incorrectly will result in unrealistic results.
+Common problems to consider when building up a database non-functional test suite:

+- Objects being inserted should be suitably live-like, especially with regards to;
+  - the size of the object,
+  - the compression ratio,
+  - the number of index entries.
+- Unless objects are expected to arrive in key order, volume tests should avoid either writing or reading in key order.
+- Read requests should be distributed across the key space in a realistic manner, e.g. 80% of the requests to 20% of the keys.
+- Correlation of factors need to be considered;
+  - larger objects may be bigger as they're updated more frequently.
+- Exceptional items should be randomly included in the test case e.g.;
+  - super-size objects,
+  - index keys with very high hit match counts.
+- Avoid counting `not_found`;
+  - A `not_found` operation is not equivalent to a GET, it is extremely low cost operation is Riak,
+  - Validate the test software is reading keys that are present.
+- Avoid counting inserts, if the application mainly updates;
+  - Altering an object has extra costs over inserting objects,
+  - The size of the delta in index keys impacts the cost of an update.

+Generally tests should be run for days not hours, to ensure that:

+- there is a realistic volume of data in the store being tested;
+- that testing covers activity in merge windows or compaction periods.

+All databases improve short-term performance through deferring work (e.g. batched compaction), avoiding work (e.g. optimising for sequential keys) and caching.
+Always examine any performance test report with these factors in mind.
+Plan tests to challenge worst-case scenarios, and focus more attention on high-percentile latencies rather than means.

+For performance testing Riak [`basho_bench`](https://github.com/OpenRiak/basho_bench) or [rcl-bench](https://github.com/riak-core-lite/rcl_bench) are commonly used.
+Note though, that most large-scale Riak users depend on heavy modifications to these tests to create sufficiently realistic scenarios.

 ## Backup options

 Before considering backups, it is worth noting that as a distributed database there is no single commit position that represents a point of truth.
 Therefore there is no way to effectively backup at a point, and restore to a point.
 The overall state is eventually consistent.